Quick Fox Facts

 - Diet: Omnivore

 Is your nuisance animal a Fox?
-Effective Fox Control Methods are Available!
+Learn About Fox Control Methods

 The damage foxes cause isn’t usually to your lawn or garden, but mostly killing livestock.
 Poultry producers are at risk of foxes killing chickens, ducks and geese and young pigs, lambs and small pets can also fall prey to a fox.
 Fortunately, a number of effective fox control methods are available.